Treatment for Traumatic Brain Injury, Concussion, and CTE

 Your first session is a comprehensive review to understand your medical history, injury timeline, symptoms, and functioning.
 Many patients also have co-occurring conditions such as PTSD or depression, and we consider all of these factors when designing your care.

-Medications may be used to support mood, anxiety, sleep, cognition, and fatigue.
-We avoid overmedication and tailor treatment to your symptom profile, goals, and sensitivities.
+Treatments may be used to support mood, anxiety, sleep, cognition, and fatigue.
+We tailor the treatment to your symptom profile, goals, and sensitivities.

 3. Coordination of Care